LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 coverImage: "multifactor-authentication.jpg"
 author: "Jitender Agarwal"
 tags: ["Multifactor Authentication", "Two-factor Authentication", "PIN Authentication", "Push-based Authentication"]
-description: "Multi-factor or Two-factor Authentication verifies the consumer’s identity in multiple steps using different methods.
+description: "Multi-factor or Two-factor Authentication verifies the consumer's identity in multiple steps using different methods.
 Hence, it provides another layer of security on top of the login credentials."
 ---

 In today's digital world, consumers are using more and more web and mobile apps to access various services.
 These apps require the consumer to create accounts with usernames and passwords.
 This poses the threats for password breaches due to lack of strong passwords, common passwords, or re-used passwords for multiple sites.

-Businesses are looking for ways to protect their digital assets while validating their consumers’ identities and at the same time providing a smooth user experience.
-Multi-factor authentication (MFA) is the simplest and the most effective tool to provide another layer on top of the login credentials.
+Businesses are looking for ways to protect their digital assets while validating their consumer's identities and at the same time providing a smooth user experience.
+Multi-factor Authentication (MFA) is the simplest and the most effective tool to provide another layer on top of the login credentials.
 After the consumer enters their login credentials, whether via email, phone number, username, or social profile, the consumer verifies the system with some other independent factor.
-Hence, it restricts any malicious attempt to access the system or service even if someone gets access to the consumer’s password.
+Hence, it restricts any malicious attempt to access the system or service even if someone gets access to the consumer's password.

-Multi-factor or Two-factor Authentication verifies the consumer’s identity using one of the following factors:
+Multi-factor or Two-factor Authentication verifies the consumer's identity using one of the following factors: